|

 public URI getReturnType()

-that this function
+AttributeValue that this function

-in a successful evaluation.
+returns from evaluate in a successful evaluation.

 public boolean returnsBag()

-public void checkInputs(List inputs) throws IllegalArgumentException
+public void checkInputs(List inputs)

-IllegalArgumentException
+throws IllegalArgumentException

-is thrown.
+IllegalArgumentException is thrown.

-- a List
+inputs - a List of Evaluatables, with

-the first argument being a Function
+the first argument being a Function if

 this is a higher-order function

-- if the inputs do match what the
+IllegalArgumentException - if the inputs do match what the

-IllegalArgumentException
+throws IllegalArgumentException

-is thrown.
+IllegalArgumentException is thrown.
 Unlike the other

-method in this interface, this assumes that
+checkInput method in this interface, this assumes that

 the parameters will never provide bags of values.
 This is useful if